chapel-lang/github-email-notifications/README.md

 nice summary in the merge commit messages.
 So, the merge message (actually the head commit in the push event) is the only one included in the email.

+Also be aware of this issue (https://github.com/Cray/chapel-private/issues/3799) "Identifying and Implement new solution for Heroku Commit Emailer" (so you may want to check there to see if the info is out-of-date).

 [chapel]: http://chapel-lang.org/
 [fb_workflow]: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow/
 [push_events]: https://developer.github.com/v3/activity/events/types/#pushevent